What is in this leaflet

 - medicines to treat epilepsy

-- other medicines to treat mental illness or psychotic conditions
+- other medicines to treat mental illnesses or psychotic conditions

 Taking it for the first time